avario-cpu/from-pain-to-beauty/src/robeau/docs/node_relationship_docs.md

 ### REVERTS
 Will undo the changes a node had applied to its target nodes with its relationships.
 For example, if it locked something, it de-locks it; if it had unlocked one, it de-unlocks it, etc. This is really a "DISABLES" but for all of a node possibly multiple influenced targets rather than just one target one.

-## Logic Gate Nodes
+## Logic ACTIVATION Relationships

 ### IF
-Will gather all connections of the target logic gate node and resolve them to be either true or false.
-It will then trigger, or not, accordingly, the "then" relationship if the gate resolves to true, activating another nodes.
+Will prompt a gather of all connections emanating from the target logic gate node and resolve them to be either true or false.
+It will then trigger, or not, accordingly, the "then" relationship if the gate resolves to true, activating (a)nother node(s).

-## Logic Relationships
+## Logic EVALUATION Relationships

 ### IS_ATTRIBUTE
 Will check if the attribute is being kept track off in the `ConversationState` class (`locks`, `unlocks`, etc.).
+Examples :`IS_LOCKED`, `IS_NOT_INTIATED`

 ### AND_IS_ATTRIBUTE
 Will check if all the attributes connected are being kept track off (including the original one: IS_ATTRIBUTE).
+F.ex. `AND_IS_LOCKED` etc..